2014 National Young Artists Competition in Organ Performance

 Prizes: First Place – $3,000, the Lilian Murtagh Memorial Prize, funded by Karen McFarlane Artists, Inc., plus career development assistance from Karen McFarlane Artists Inc. and a CD recording on the Pro Organo label; Second Place – $3,000, funded by John-Paul Buzard Pipe Organ Builders; Third Place – $2,000, funded by Kegg Pipe Organ Builders; Audience Prize – $1000, funded by Martin Ott Pipe Organ Company Inc.

 The NYACOP Committee encourages all eligible organists to seek ever-higher levels of excellence by competing in the 2014 cycle.
 Repertoire for the 2014 round is posted below.
-The Official Rules and application form appeared in the September 2012 issue of The American Organist Magazine and can be found in electronic form below.
+The Official Rules and application form appeared in the September 2012 issue of The American Organist Magazine.